lewisnkwo/personal-site/app/tutorials/001-what-really-happens-web-request.md

 ---

-Once the server receives the request, it’ll send a HTTP response back.
+Once the server receives the request, it will send a HTTP response back.

 **Example of a HTTP Request**